wez/wezterm/docs/config/lua/config/allow_square_glyphs_to_overflow_width.md

 * "Always" - overflow the cell regardless of the next cell being a space.
 * "Never" (the default) - strictly respect the cell width.

+*Since: nightly builds*

+This setting now applies to any glyph with an aspect ratio larger than 0.9, which covers more symbol glyphs than in earlier releases.

+The default value for this setting has changed to `WhenFollowedBySpace`.